-Cataract usually causes gradual deterioration of vision, objects becoming less and less clear until eventually all sight is lost.
+Cataract causes gradual deterioration of vision, objects becoming less and less clear until eventually all sight is lost.
 Often more light than before is needed to see and to read.
 Colours may seem muted or yellow and there may be glare on a sunny day or when driving at night.
 Another symptom is increasing short sight, necessitating frequent changes in the glasses prescription.
 Cataract is usually present in both eyes although it may be more advanced in one eye.

-Blurred vision caused by cataract (left) is cured (right) by surgery
+Blurred vision caused by cataract (left) is cured by surgery (right)

 Cataract surgery is performed by a key-hole technology unique to the eye, called phaco-emulsification.
 This is one of the best procedures of modern medicine.
 It is quick, taking only 15-20 minutes in most cases and has an outstanding safety record.
 The small incision is gentle to the eye and heals quickly without stitches.
 Recovery is so fast that most normal activities may be resumed the day after the operation.